MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.08 release notes.md

 ### BULK SCRIPTS
 **MAGI/NON-MAGI REPORT**
 Per MNIT they do not want counties using this script to identify who is migrating.
 As such we have been asked to remove the script. *Completed by Charles Potter (@cdpotter, DHS).
 Resolves issue #2447.*

 ===
-### NOTES SCRIPTS
-**LTC - TRANSFER PENALTY**
-Per MNIT they do not want counties using this script to identify who is migrating.
-As such we have been asked to remove the script. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
-Resolves issue #2441.*

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Other updates
 ===